-Some people who want to enroll in commercial pilot training are unaware of what or who a commercial pilot is, or the responsibilities that accrue from being a commercial pilot.
-You assume that someone who is a commercial pilot is an airline pilot.
-While it is true that an airline pilot is actually a commercial pilot, the opposite is not always the case: a commercial pilot is not necessarily an airline pilot.
-Stay Informed Group has prepared this article to help you get prepared with the right information about the how to become a commercial pilot; The training involved, and what you should expect to be the cost of your commercial pilot training and getting your license or certificate.
+Some people who are eager to enroll in commercial pilot training are unaware of what or who a commercial pilot is, or the responsibilities that accrue from being a pilot.
+You may assume that someone who is a commercial pilot is an airline pilot.
+While it is true that an airline pilot is a commercial pilot, the opposite is not always the case: a commercial pilot is not necessarily an airline pilot.

 How long does it take to become a Commercial Airline Pilot?